 Timing is not just about the length of a project.
 The start date of your shower remodel project can impact the competitiveness of contractor bids and your final cost.

-Winter is the off-season for bathroom renovation.
+Winter is usually the off-season for bathroom renovation.
 This can mean an opportunity for discounts, since it is a slower time for home improvement projects.
 Quotes should be more competitive than during the summer or spring when contractors are sometimes booked weeks in advance.
 Additionally, fixture manufacturers may run discounts to align with the off-season, which can lead to more affordable upgrades on showerheads and enclosures.

 Planning ahead for your bathroom project is important.
 Multi-day or longer-term bathroom projects typically call for water being turned off while work is being done.
 Much like any fixture replacement or room remodel, noise or dust can also be factors.
 Modernize recommends working through a plan for these issues ahead of time and discussing options with a contractor.